 It has a signed front sheet, with authoriser's name, not visible on the Intranet, but stored by the CS Editor in the Document Management Library.

 The current PGNs can be accessed directly through the link provided or via the Learning and Practice Guidance button on the left hand of each page of the Social Work Procedures Manual.

 3.2 How to Write and Progress a Practice Guidance Notes

 An update may be required before the next update of the Social Work Manual.
 This applies to most changes to the Manual that incorporate a change of meaning, or when changes to a form, mean a change of practice.

-A manager of the service should prepare a Practice Guidance Note using the template, and pass to PPDO once it has been agreed by an Operational Director.
+A manager of the service should prepare a Practice Guidance Note using the template, and obtain sign off by the relevant Operational Director.